amaanalihaider/TheConnectSphere/ProjectFinalDocs/3e_Class_Diagram.md

 # Class Diagram

 ## Overview
 The Class Diagram for ConnectSphere illustrates the static structure of the system, showing the classes, their attributes, operations, and the relationships among objects.
 Although ConnectSphere is primarily implemented in JavaScript, which is not strictly class-based, this diagram represents the conceptual object structure of the application.
+This diagram has been updated to reflect the current implementation of the ConnectSphere project, including the real-time messaging system, Google OAuth integration, and voice input functionality.

 ## Class Diagram